CodyQue/CS-395-Live-Weather-Map/README.md

 #### By Cody, Anthony, Sid, Abhay
 Welcome!
 The objective of the website is to view different weather patterns around the world!
 The website consists of tracking the current temperature, wind speeds, and humidity percentages.

-**NOTE**: This website is recommended to be used on Google Chrome.

-## Make sure a virtual environemnt is used:
+## Make sure a virtual environment is used:
 It is required to use a virtual environment to run the web application (since the website requires using Django)

 ## Libraries Required